vjtrost88/vjtrost88.github.io/index.md

 ### [](header-3) [Exploring NHL Hockey Data](https://vjtrost88.github.io/Hockey.html)

-As professed earlier, I'm a huge hockey guy - been around the game my whole life.
-So as you could imagine, as I was starting out I was dying to get my hands on some hockey data.
+I'm a huge hockey guy.
+I've been around the game my whole life.
+As you could imagine, as I was starting out I was dying to get my hands on some hockey data.
 I found some and played with it for my final project in STAT 184.
-It's a pretty elementary exploration, with an inexperienced attempt at creating a decision tree at the end, but nonetheless it was fun, and Dr. Beckman actually used it at a Statistical Teaching conference to demonstrate what people can do with an introductory class in R.
+It's a pretty elementary exploration, with an inexperienced attempt at creating a decision tree at the end, but nonetheless it was fun, and my professor Dr. Beckman actually used it at a Statistical Teaching conference to demonstrate what people can do with an introductory class in R.